- / HOME

 Power Management

-Electronics provides the foundation for future developments in megatrends such as mobility, the energy supply, and communications.
-When it comes to putting electronics to efficient use, one key driver is power electronics.
-Depending on the specific application, this can efficiently switch back and forth between direct and alternating current, thus increasing running times or ranges, reducing charging times, and cutting costs.
-The latest generation of power electronics is used, for example, in wireless and fast charging for mobile end devices, and in powertrains for electric vehicles such as cars and trains, as well as in charging stations.
+Electronics form the basis for the continuous development of megatrends such as mobility, energy supply and communication.
+One key to their efficient use lies in power electronics, which switch efficiently between direct and alternating current depending on the application, thereby increasing running times or ranges, reducing charging times and cutting costs.
+Modern power electronics are used, for example, in wireless or fast charging of mobile devices, as well as in the drive trains of electric vehicles such as cars and trains, and in charging stations.

 Two highly promising materials for the power electronics of the future are silicon carbide (SiC) and gallium nitride (GaN).
 Both materials convert electricity far more efficiently than does silicon (Si).
 Currently still the most widely used material, silicon loses more heat when converting direct current into alternative current, thus reducing the amount of usable energy.
 This means that components made of silicon carbide and gallium nitride also reduce the need for expensive and bulky cooling systems.